Karin Liebrand, Professional Dog Trainer

 Carmen lives with a German Shepherd and a Standard Parti Poodle who are both registered Therapy Dogs.
 Carmen is currently taking clients for Reverse Board and Train and Private Training in Georgetown, Round Rock, Hutto, and the surrounding areas.

 Laura Neiheisel, Founder of Austin Dog Zone

 Laura has had a passion for animals since childhood, particularly dogs.
 Laura began to rescue animals early in her life.
 As a teenager, Laura rescued a shepherd mix named Yogi who had severe food allergies and aggressive behavior towards strangers and other dogs.
 Yogi inspired Laura to educate herself and grow as a dog owner in all realms of care and behavioral knowledge.
 The next dog that had a strong impact in her life died of cancer at the prime age of 8 years old.
 These dogs would forever leave a stamp in Laura’s mind and heart to always pursue the best in training and care.

 The premature death of her family pet caused Laura to spend years researching nutrition and wellness in dogs.
 She strongly believed that many pet owners are not properly educated on the fundamentals of dog ownership and was determined to help educate.
 This passion never left.

-Laura currently resides in another state because of her husband’s job, but frequently travels back to Texas.
-Laura lives with her husband Travis, their dogs, Rocky, Chip and Zoey, Emma and their cat, Duncan–a full house!
+Laura lives with her husband, their dogs, Rocky, Chip and Zoey, Emma and their cat, Duncan–a full house!